GospelSounders/adventhymnals/content/02.christ-in-song/05.301-400/04.331-340/08.Purer-Yet-and-Purer/docs.md

 ---
+title: |
-title: 338.
-Purer Yet and Purer
+    338. Purer Yet and Purer - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 338.
+Purer Yet and Purer.
+Purer yet and purer I would be in mind, Dearer yet and dearer Ev'ry duty find; Hoping still and trusting God without a fear, Patiently believing He will make all clear.
+    keywords:  |
-    keywords: Christ in Song, Purer Yet and Purer, Purer yet and purer ,
+        Christ in Song, adventhymnals, advent hymnals, Purer Yet and Purer, Purer yet and purer .
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 338. PURER YET AND PURER
+####  Christ in Song,

 ```txt
 1.